Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: The one dimensional situation

 The gap-labelling group for this solid was computed by Bellissard \cite{bellissard1990spectral}.
-In \cite{barge2012maximal} one can find the computation of the Bragg to gap map (on the level of cohomology) together with the result, that the second of the above exact sequences (\ref{SES-RS}) does not split.
+In \cite{barge2012maximal} one can find the computation of the Bragg to gap map (on the level of cohomology) together with the result, that the exact sequence (\ref{SES-RS}) does not split.
 Indeed, $\Et$ is mapped under the Bragg to gap map into a subgroup of index $3$ of the gap-labelling group

 For a generic choice of pattern equivariant potential all gaps allowed by the gap-labelling group are indeed open.
-But it is interesting to observe that, for the tight binding operator
+But for the tight binding operator

-with $V = \delta_{\pe_1} - \delta_{\pe_{\bar 1}}$, the largest gaps are, at least for small $\lambda$, those with gap labels which do not come from $\Et$ \cite{bellissard1990spectral}.
-This points out the question, what is the gap opening mechanism for these gaps?
+with $V(n) = 1$ if $n\in {\pe_1}$ and $V(n) = -1$ if $n\in {\pe_{\bar 1}}$, there is a symmetry which prevents the gaps coming from $\Et$, except for the one with label $\frac12$, to open \cite{bellissard1990spectral}.
+This points out the question, what is the gap opening mechanism for the gaps of this operator?